 3.4 All Intellectual Property Rights in the CloudSET Platform will remain, as between the parties, the property of the Provider.

-3.5 The Customer shall use all reasonable endeavours to ensure that no unauthorised person will or could access the CloudSET Platform or use the CloudSET Services using the Token.
+3.5 The Customer shall use all reasonable endeavours to ensure that no unauthorised person will or could access the CloudSET Platform or use the CloudSET Services using the Customer's access credentials.

 4. Support Services and Upgrades

 4.1 During the Term, the Provider will provide the Support Services to the Customer, and may apply Upgrades to the CloudSET Platform, in accordance with the provisions of this Clause 4.

 4.2 The Provider will make available between 09.00 and 17.00 London time on Business Days a helpdesk facility for the purposes of:

 (a) assisting the Customer with the proper use of the CloudSET Platform; and/or

 (b) determining the causes of errors and fixing errors in the CloudSET Platform.

 4.3 The Provider will use reasonable endeavours to ensure that a member of its support staff can be reached by mobile phone outside the support hours referred to in Clause 4.2 in the case of an emergency.

 4.4 The Customer will make reasonable use of the helpdesk facility, and the Provider reserves the right to suspend the helpdesk facility in the event that, after being provided with written warning of misuse by Provider, the Customer continues to make unreasonable use of that facility.